How Nature Makes Kids Calmer, Healthier, Smarter

 - Less likely to be overweight - Pediatricians recommend at least an hour of active physical play daily during childhood to protect against obesity and diabetes.

-- Better vision - K ids who play outdoors more have better vision and less need for eyeglasses.
-Until recently, we thought that was simply because they stare at screens less.
-But it turns out that Vitamin D plays a role.
-And the latest research indicates that exposure to light is important for healthy eye function.*
+- Better vision - Kids who play outdoors more have better vision and less need for eyeglasses.
+That's partly because they stare at screens less and use their eyes to look at things that are more distant.
+But it turns out that Vitamin D also plays a role.
+And the latest research indicates that regular exposure to sunlight is important for healthy eye function.

 - Better students - Research shows that kids who play outdoors actually have longer attention spans, more frustration tolerance, and do better in school.
 Kids even do better on tests if they are allowed to play first.
 It's not just that it gets their wiggles out.
 It's all that oxygen to the brain.

 - More creative - Outdoor play is often less structured than what kids do indoors with technology, so kids exercise their imaginations as well as their bodies.

 The answer to our nature deprived modern lives?
 Set your life up so both you and your child can be outdoors more often.
 We know that usually kids won't be able to be outdoors without parents.
 So parents need to get outside, too.

 First, set up any outdoor space you have access to so that it's inviting, and spend time outside with your child.
 A sandbox, wading pool, swing, climbing structure or garden will keep your child entertained for hours.
 But if permanent structures aren't possible, think impermanent: A tablecloth teepee or a bucket of water with funnels and cups, or a shovel to dig a hole you can later refill.